 Then-Sen. Zell Miller, D-Ga., famously backed President Bush in 2004.
 After running as an independent following his defeat in the 2006 Democratic primary, Sen. Joe Lieberman, ID-Conn., endorsed John McCain in 2008.

 Lieberman, who is not seeking reelection this year, also said he will not take a position in this year’s presidential race.

 “I’ll make that decision in the ballot box,” he said.

-This article appears in the April 20, 2012, edition of National Journal Daily.
+This article appears in the April 20, 2012 edition of NJ Daily.